harshjv/hey-siri-buy-bitcoin/README.md

 # 🌟 Ask Siri to buy some bitcoin for you

-This application lets you instruct your own Zebpay account to buy bitcoin in it via Siri 🐉
+This application lets you instruct your own Zebpay account to buy bitcoin via Siri 🐉

 > :warning: This application uses your own Zebpay account to perform the purchase.
-You are responsible to safe guard your own instance.
+You are responsible for your own application instance.
 >
 > :warning: Remember to safely withdraw your bitcoin back to your own wallet.